pedrohnv/vectfit_python/README.md

 This version was inspired by the one made by Phil Reinhold.
 The changes are mainly of documentation and code organization.
 There is no auto rescaling of the problem!

+AIMrvn seems to have improved the code yet further.
+Check it out https://github.com/AlMrvn/vectfit_python

 Example of use:
 ```
 def vector_fitting(f, s, poles_pairs=10, loss_ratio=0.01, n_iter=3,